almostearthling/whenever/README.md

 | `type`         | N/A     | has to be set to `"idle"` (mandatory)                                                               |
 | `idle_seconds` | N/A     | the number of idle seconds to be waited for in order to consider the condition verified (mandatory) |

-The check for this type of condition is never randomized.ù
+The check for this type of condition is never randomized.

 #### Command